 Podcast-Specific DM Templates

 Copy-paste these templates into CreatorFlow.
 Customize the bracketed sections for your show.
+For more message ideas across different niches, see our full Instagram DM automation template library.

 Template 1: Episode Link Delivery